 “The evidence is clear and indisputable — African American communities are the most vulnerable,” said Geoffrey Canada, Founder and President of Harlem Children’s Zone.
 “African Americans are most readily susceptible to become infected, suffer more severe symptoms, and die at significantly higher numbers.
 We must do everything humanly possible to turn this data around.”

-The primary effect of this work will be to inject vital resources into communities that have historically faced neglect and disinvestment.
-HCZ is partnering with six highly respected institutions that are located in areas with significant need, anchored in the communities they serve, and have the capacity to deliver on this effort:
+The primary objective of the national COVID-19 relief and recovery effort is to inject vital resources into communities that have historically faced neglect and disinvestment.
+HCZ has partnered with six highly respected institutions that are located in areas with significant need, anchored in the communities they serve, and have the capacity to deliver on this effort:

 HCZ has also engaged a set of national partners — NAACP, StriveTogether, and PolicyLink — with footprints in the seven communities and national reach and who will amplify impact through membership networks, advocacy, and mass communications.
 Through their direct work on-the-ground, HCZ and its partners aim to reach over 100,000 community members.